SurrealAI/surreal/docs/surreal_tmux.md

   - 'source activate surreal'
 ```

-    - Every time an experiment is created on tmux, result data will be written to `<tmux_results_folder>/<experiment_name>`. `tmux_results_folder` is specified in the config. (e.g. You can put all your experiment results in `~/surreal/tmux/`)
+Every time an experiment is created on tmux, result data will be written to `<tmux_results_folder>/<experiment_name>`. `tmux_results_folder` is specified in the config. (e.g. You can put all your experiment results in `~/surreal/tmux/`)

 ```yaml
 tmux_results_folder: <put path here> # ~/surreal/tmux/
 ```

-    - If you want to know more about the config and other fields, refer to [this guide](yaml_config.md).
+If you want to know more about the config and other fields, refer to [this guide](yaml_config.md).
 For now, we have what we need to setup local experiments.

-5. **Install Tmux**
-We build upon tmux to manage experiments locally.
+5. **Install Tmux.** We build upon tmux to manage experiments locally.
 You need to install tmux if you don't already have it.
 On Mac
 ```bash
 brew install tmux